GitOps (CI/CD)

 before_script:

-- cp -r files/* /autobase/automation/files
+- cp -r files/* /autobase/automation/playbooks/files

-- cd /autobase/automation
+- cd /autobase/automation/playbooks

 test-connect: